sybrew/the-seo-framework/readme.txt

 == Changelog ==

+TODO "timezone" => "time zone" (also update POT)
+TODO "monitor" doesn't keep track... it just informs when requested.
+TODO Honeypot has 5 methods, no?
+It will get another method soon, regardless.
+TODO "enhances" -> "enriches"? -> note SEO.
+TODO toggleTab -> toggleDisplayTab?
+	-> Also, it has a bug where it auto-toggles based on its current "checked" state, not current "visibility" state!

 ### 5.0.5

 In this minor sitemap-centric update, we've integrated WPML and Polylang's language-specific sitemap URLs into robots.txt, clarified support for complex sitemaps, and removed deprecated pinging functionality.
-Additionally, we also added seconds to timestamps, resolved issues pertaining to the number 0, and remotely [fixed another compatibility issue in Polylang](https://theseoframework.com/?p=4234).
+We also added seconds to timestamps, resolved issues pertaining to the number 0, and remotely [fixed another compatibility issue in Polylang](https://theseoframework.com/?p=4234).

 ### 5.0.4